jordan-jakisa/redmi-note-8-unlock-script/README.md

 4. adb shell pm uninstall --user 0 com.miui.cloudservice
 5. adb shell pm uninstall --user 0 com.miui.micloudsync

-It is require to have adb installed or and added to the path variables
+It is required to have adb installed and added to the path variables otherwise the script will not work.